michelepeghini/freeCodeCamp-weatherApp/README.md

 # freeCodeCamp: Random Quote Machine

-This is a weather app developed for the freeCodeCamp Front End Certificate
+This is a weather widget developed for the freeCodeCamp Front End Certificate.
+It uses Opan Weather API to display local weather information.

 ## Getting started